Expand To Show Full Article

 3. Detection of bio-genetic intermediates and enzymes involved.

-4. Control of the microbiological process, Used for separation a antibiotic from broth mixture.
+4. Control of the microbiological process, Used for the separation of an antibiotic from the broth mixture.

 >Biochemistry and bsc biochemistry | Fundamentals of biochemistry